Why You Should Care About Myopia

 Myopia Management in New York for Your Child

-Contact The Myopia Management Center at Drs.
+Contact Drs.
 Farkas, Kassalow, Resnick & Associates if the assessment above has shown that your child is at risk of developing myopia, or you feel the need for reassurance regarding your child’s vision.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick will conduct an eye exam and offer methods of myopia management, proven to slow down myopia progression effectively.
+We will conduct an eye exam and offer methods of myopia management, proven to slow down myopia progression effectively.